 “Why Mote Beach Tea?” we are asked when serving this delightful fruit infusion.

-A quick sniff and a small sample of this tea will whisk you away to an exotic beach on a deserted island.
-Dreams of dolphins, manatee, and other tropical delights will soon follow.
+A quick sniff and a small sample of this beach tea will whisk you away to an exotic beach on a deserted island.
+Dreams of dolphins, manatees, and other tropical delights will soon follow.
 This is a tea you would definitely want to be stranded with on your imaginary beach paradise.

 It is impossible to resist a tea with such wonderful dried fruits and flowers.
-Ingredients include pineapple, coconut, rosehips, and hibiscus blended with natural flavors of those fruits.
+Ingredients include pineapple, coconut, rosehips, and hibiscus blended with the natural flavors of those fruits.
 There is no true tea, so Mote Beach Tea is caffeine-free, especially nice after dinner or before bed, and can be a “sweet tooth” substitute for dessert.

 As we have done with our other fruit tisanes, let’s look in more detail at the ingredients of Mote Beach Tea.